Jazz Bass Master Harness: Volume · Q · Blend + Series/Parallel + Phantom Buffer

 • Series mode: Pull switch, noticeably fatter, more mids

-• No hum: Touch strings/bridge, hum should stop
+• No hum: Touch strings/bridge, hum should stop (hum-cancellers stay quiet either way)

 Complete wiring reference